vlad-uve/CAE-MNIST/README.md

 - Switching from ** ReLU to Leaky ReLU** had no measurable effect on output quality
 - Enabling **batch normalization** led to slightly smoother training, but final results remained unchanged

-### 4. 📦 Model Complexity is only driven by Filters and Depth
+### 4. 📦 Model Complexity is only driven by latent space, filters and depth

-- **Filter width** and **convolutional depth** have the greatest impact on parameter count
+- **Latent dimension**, **filter width** and **convolutional depth** have the greatest impact on parameter count:
-- **Latent dimension** influences model size but in a relatively minor manner
-- **Batch Normalization** adds some overhead
-- **Activation function** has no impact on complexity (bar plot)

 <div align="center">
   <img src="outputs/summary/param_bar_chart.png" width="500"/>
   <p><em>Parameter count across model variants</em></p>
 </div>

+- **Batch Normalization** has no impact on complexity
+- **Activation Function** has no impact on complexity

-### 5. 🎯 Latent Space is the hidden lever behind autoencoder efficiency
+### 5. 🎯 Latent Space is the hidden lever behind autoencoder performance

 Among all explored parameters, **latent dimensionality stands out as the only one directly tied to every key objective**:
-- It governs **reconstruction quality** - too small leads to poor digit retention
+- It governs **reconstruction quality** - too small leads to poor digit retention.
-- It shapes **model compactness** - larger spaces absolutely defeat the purpose of encoding
+- It shapes **model compactness** - larger spaces absolutely defeat the purpose of encoding.
-- It influences **model size ** - smaller latent space results in fewer parameters count
+- It influences **model size** - smaller latent space results in fewer parameters count.

-> 🧠 **Unlike filters or depth**, which mainly affect model size, the latent space defines the *informational bottleneck* — the core idea behind autoencoding.

-> 💡 **Conclusion:** Optimizing the latent space is not just about accuracy, but about aligning the model with its true purpose — learning **the minimal shape of encoding that can be decoded with the most meaningful reconstruction quality**.

 ## 💡 Key Conclusions from the Experiment

-1. Increasing latent space dimensionality enhances reconstruction quality but contradicts the compactness objective.
+1. Increasing latent space dimensionality **enhances reconstruction quality** but **contradicts the compactness objective**.
 A tradeoff latent dimensions should be applied.
 2. Wider filters slightly reduce loss but offer no substantial visual improvement, making their added cost **unjustified for a simple dataset like MNIST**.
-3. Such architectural modifications as usage of batch normalization, leaky ReLU activation function, and additional convolution layers  add complexity without any performance gains.
+3. Such architectural modifications as usage of batch normalization, leaky ReLU activation function, and additional convolution layers  **add complexity without any noticable performance gains**.
-4. Decreasing filter size and number of convlutional layers must be prioritized to reduce computational footprint.
+4. Decreasing filter size, latent space and number of convlutional layers **must be prioritized** to reduce computational footprint.
-5.

 ## ⚖️ Considerations for the Trade-Off Model
-Given that the goal of the trade-off model is to achieve an optimal balance between reconstruction quality, model compactness, and computational efficiency - especially for lightweight tasks like MNIST digit encoding.
+Given that the goal of the trade-off model is to achieve an optimal balance between reconstruction quality, model compactness, and computational efficiency (especially for lightweight tasks like MNIST digit encoding).

-The following design decisions are grounded in experimental evidence:
+### The following design decisions are grounded in experimental evidence:

-### **🔐 Latent dimension is set to 16**
+### 1. 🔐 Latent dimension is set to 16:
 While latent size strongly affects output quality, it must remain small to serve the encoder’s purpose.
 A dimension of 16 offers a practical compromise between compression and clarity.

-###**🧱 Depth is reduced to 2 encoding/decoding blocks**
+### 2. 🧱 Depth is reduced to 2 encoding/decoding blocks:
 Experimental results confirm that additional layers do not improve final loss or visual output, yet substantially increase parameter count.

-- **🔽 Filters are narrowed to `[32, 32]`**
+### 3. 🔽 Filters are narrowed to [32, 32]
 This reduces overall complexity while still preserving enough feature extraction capacity to support faithful reconstructions.

--**❌ Batch Normalization & Leaky ReLU are omitted**
+### 4. ❌ Batch Normalization & Leaky ReLU are omitted
 These components showed negligible effect on reconstruction quality and training dynamics, so they are excluded to simplify the architecture.

-> 🧠 Together, these changes result in a lean, performant model — suitable for efficient deployment without significant sacrifice in quality.
+>**🧠 Together, these changes result in a lean, performant model — suitable for efficient deployment without significant sacrifice in quality**

 ## ⚖️ Baseline vs Trade-Off Model

 The trade-off model was designed to balance reconstruction quality with resource efficiency.
 While the baseline CAE offers slightly better loss performance, it is more complex than necessary for a dataset as simple as MNIST.
 The trade-off model achieves comparably strong reconstructions with significantly lower parameter count and a smaller latent space, making it ideal for lightweight deployment.

-### 🧮 Architecture Comparison
+### 🧮 ~Architecture Comparison~

 | Property         | Baseline CAE     | Trade-Off CAE  |
 |------------------|------------------|----------------|